 If the drug concentration is at or above the cutoff limit, the drug will saturate all the binding sites of the antibody, preventing the attachment of the colored conjugates to the antigen in the test line area of the membrane.
 And so no colored line will form.
 (Presumptive positive)

 Each test contains a built-in control feature, the (C) line.
-The presence of the (C) line indicates that an adequate sample volume was used and that the reagents migrated properly.
+The presence of the (C) line indicates that an adequate sample volume was absorbed and that the reagents migrated adequately.
 If a (C) line does not form, the result is invalid.
 Discard the device and start the testing process with a new drug test kit.